zapabob/ROCm/README.md

 ## Are You Ready to ROCK!
-The ROCm Platform delivers on the vision of the  Boltzmann Initiative, bringing new opportunities in GPU Computing Research.
+The ROCm Platform bringing a rich foundation to advanced computing by better intergrating the CPU and GPU to solve realworld problems.

-On November 16th, 2015, the Radeon Technology Group rolled out Boltzmann Initiative with three core foundation elements:
+On April 25th, 2016, we delivered ROCm 1.0 built around three core foundation elements:

-* New Linux(R) Driver and Runtime Stack optimized for HPC & Ultra-scale class computing,
-* Heterogeneous C and C++ compiler which best address the whole system not just a single device
-* HIP acknowledging the need for platform choice when utilizing GPU computing API
+Open Hetrogenous Computing Platform (Linux(R) Driver and Runtime Stack) optimized for HPC & Ultra-scale class computing Heterogeneous C and C++ Single Source to better address the whole system computation not just a gpu device HIP acknowledging the need for platform choice when utilizing GPU computing API

 Using our knowledge of the HSA Standards and, more importantly, the HSA 1.1 Runtime we have been able to successfully extended support to the dGPU with